SRileyCoyote/FFLIB_Working_Examples/README.md

 As an Event Owner, I would like a form to import my Collection or GeekList from BoardGameGeek and add new those new Board Games into the application.
 Any Board Games not already in the application I would like marked as 🆕 and for those games to automatically be added to the Board Game Library for the Event I selected.
-Upon follow up imports, I would like the option to update the existing Board Games information from BoardGameGeek and for the Board Game to no longer be marked as 🆕.
+Upon follow up imports, I would like the option to update the existing Board Games information __as well as the Board Game Library Entry (TODO)__ from BoardGameGeek and for the Board Game to no longer be marked as 🆕.

 This Use Case shows examples for the following:
 - LWC